dinesh-thiyagarajan/Target-Case-Study/README.md

 # TargetCaseStudy
-An Android Application which Fetches a List of Products from a Remote API and Displays it in a List.Option for performing a payment via Credit card is also there with validations for the same
+* An Android application which fetches a list of Products from a Remote API and displays it in a List, Option for performing a payment via Credit card is also Implemented with validations for the same

 ## Description
-The app fetches a list of products from a remote API and displays in the screen, We can see further description of a product by selecting it
+* The app fetches a list of products from a remote API and displays in the screen, we can see further description of a product as well by selecting it

 ## Getting Started